Top 15 Nursing Trends to Watch in 2022

 • Nearly 70%[5] of NPs graduated from family nurse practitioner (FNP) programs.

-• NPs work in almost every healthcare environment, including physicians’ offices, general medical and surgical hospitals, outpatient care centers, colleges and universities, and professional schools.
+• NPs work in almost every healthcare environment, including physicians’ offices, general medical and surgical hospitals, outpatient care centers, colleges and universities and professional schools.

 In many states, NPs enjoy a high degree of autonomy compared with RNs.
 Many operate their own practices, have prescriptive privileges and have enough seniority to control their own schedules.